barryceelen/wp-hide-show-password/README.md

 ## Plugin Directory

-The plugin is also hosted on the [WordPress Plugin Directory](http://wordpress.org/plugins/hideshowpassword/).
+The plugin is hosted on the [WordPress Plugin Directory](http://wordpress.org/plugins/hideshowpassword/).